radiantone/inferencegraph/README.md

 - Uses Classes.
 Typescript
 - Powerful rules with conditions (when), assertions, retractions and functional side-effects (do's)
 - Automatic planning.
 Functional attributes of rules are built into a functional "plan" during inference chaining.
 Once the engine has completed its inferences, an executable (and ordered) plan is returned that executes asynchronously returning Promises.
+- Ability to solve inferencing logic problems.
+A more detailed logic problem example will be forthcoming.

 # Classes